keithharvey/RecoilEngine/README.markdown

 ### Compiling

-Detailed instructions for how to compile Recoil can be found [here](https://github.com/beyond-all-reason/RecoilEngine/wiki/Building-and-developing-engine-without-docker) or [here](https://github.com/beyond-all-reason/RecoilEngine/wiki/SpringRTS-Build-Environment-(Docker))
+Detailed instructions for how to compile Recoil can be found in the docker-build-v2 README (recommended, or [here](https://github.com/beyond-all-reason/RecoilEngine/wiki/Building-and-developing-engine-without-docker) or [here](https://github.com/beyond-all-reason/RecoilEngine/wiki/SpringRTS-Build-Environment-(Docker)) for legacy docker builds).

 Use `master` as the primary branch.